andre-ls/harbor-project/README.md

 I created this section just to address some decisions I made on this project, being questionable on not (and also to remember myself in the future why I did some stuff).

-First one, is that, as show in the GCP Architecture Diagram, there's only one Cloud Function implemented to handle all the data pipeline.
-Another possibility would be to have two functions: One to extract the data and load the Raw Layer, and another one ingesting the raw data, processing it and then loading the Trusted Layer.
+First one is that, as show in the GCP Architecture Diagram, there's only one Cloud Function implemented to handle all the data pipeline.
+Another possibility would be to have two functions: One to extract the data and load the raw layer, and another one ingesting the raw data, processing it and then loading the trusted layer.
 I prefered the Single Function model basically for two reasons: It's more easy to manage, and by concentrating all the code on one fuction, I could train my data organization when building a pipeline using the best practices, which was a downside of my previous projects.

-Second decision, is that despite keeping all my code and repository written in English, i decided to keep the Dashboard presented with Brazilian Portuguese.
+Second decision, is that despite keeping all my code and repository written in English, I decided to keep the Dashboard presented with Brazilian Portuguese.
 That basically happened because the data have some categorical fields with a lot of different values all written on Portuguese, and not only it would be dauting to translate everything, but also I wouldn't be able to handle future cases of new categories if they happen.
 So, I decided to keep everything on the dashboard in the same language, but keep all on the repository as English, since it's almost a pattern for my other projects.

 Third, is about the hourly updates.
 Could it be reasonable to do updates on higher frequencies?
 Yes, the data on the website appears to be updated in a interval of some minutes.
 But despite that I decided to keep things on the basis of hours, again for two reasons.
 First, and most important, I would not like to cause any load excess on the source website doing scraping, so I decided to keep a balance between low access and reasonable update frequency for the project.
 And second, keeping a lower number of calls to Cloud Functions avoid me to burst the bank on GCP.